Robert-van-Engelen/Forth500/manual.md

     : greetings 10 0 DO hello LOOP ; ↲
     greetings ↲

-This displays 10 lines with Hello, World!
+This displays 10 lines with "Hello, World!"
 Let's add a word that takes a number as an argument, then displays that many `hello` lines:

     : hellos    0 DO hello LOOP ; ↲
     2 hellos ↲
     Hello, World!
     Hello, World!
 OK[0]

 Something interesting has happened here, that is typical Forth: `hellos` is the same as `greetings` but without the `10` loop limit.
 We just specify the loop limit on the stack as an argument to `hellos`.
-Therefore we can redefine `greetings` to use `hellos`:
+Therefore we can refactor `greetings` to use `hellos`:

     : greetings 10 hellos ; ↲

 It is good practice to define words with short definitions.
 It makes programs much easier to understand, maintain and reuse.
-Because words operate on the stack, pretty much any sequence of words can be moved into a new defined word and reused in other colon definitions.
+Because words operate on the stack, pretty much any sequence of words can be moved from a definition into a new word to replace the sequence with a single word.
 This keeps definitions short and understandable.

 But what if we want to change the message of `hellos`?
-Forth allows you to redefine words at any time, but this does not change the behavior of any previously defined words that may be used by other previously defined words:
+Forth allows you to redefine words at any time, but this does not change the behavior of any previously defined words that are used by other previously defined words:

     : hello     ."
 Hola, Mundo!"
 CR ; ↲
     2 hellos ↲
     Hello, World!
     Hello, World!
 OK[0]

 Only new words that we add after this will use our new `hello` definition.
 Basically, the Forth dictionary is searched from the most recently defined word to the oldest defined word.
+An older definition of a word is no longer searchable.

 Old definitions can be deleted with everything defined after by forgetting: